coringao/pokemmo-installer/README.md

 To play this game, you need to make a free registration on the official website
 - https://pokemmo.eu/account

+The permitted usage of the PokeMMO game client is defined by a non-free license.
+The content of this license can be found in the game client after an account's first login or at https://pokemmo.eu/tos

 **Important Request**
 ---------------------